Monday, 22 June 2015

 For another, I had declared that I would not start walking until I could be pretty sure of a good breakfast.
 No more setting off into the unknown after just a spoonful of muesli, hoping for the best, as we had often done in the past.
 That was the way to starvation and misery.

 Today we left at about 7:45 am, and headed back to town in search of breakfast.
+This short walk demonstrated that Keith’s mysterious leg injury was not going to hold us back.
+He could walk perfectly well, even though the muscle remained tender.

 The stools at the counter were occupied by a row of men intent on their little black coffees.